US states file antitrust lawsuits over Google ad tech, Search - 9to5Google

 In October, the Justice Department alleged that Google paying device makers and browser vendors to make Search the default was monopolistic.
-States are now filing and preparing their own antitrust lawsuits focused on Google’s ad business and preferential ranking in Search.
+States are now filing and preparing their own antitrust lawsuits focused on Google’s ad business and Search ranking.

+Update 12/17: The second state-level lawsuit is here from 38 attorneys general: Colorado, Nebraska, Arizona, Iowa, New York, North Carolina, Tennessee, Utah, Alaska, Connecticut, Delaware, Hawaii, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Vermont, Washington, West Virginia, and Wyoming, Massachusetts, Pennsylvania, Puerto Rico, and Virginia, as well as Guam and the District of Columbia.

+There are three main arguments today, starting with and furthering the DOJ suit’s contention that Google’s use of “exclusionary contracts” have stopped competitors from creating a rival search engine:

 A baseball analogy was made to Google being the “pitcher, batter, and umpire, all at the same time.”
 It’s accused of violating federal and state antitrust laws, thus harming innovation and consumers.
 The complaint cites one key event: